Statement in support of staying united against COVID-19

 The NSC is chaired by Minister of Culture, Community and Youth and comprises the top level of leaders from the major faith and ethnic groups.
 It provides top-level guidance on joint efforts between Government and religious and ethnic communities to safeguard and promote racial and religious harmony.

 The National Steering Committee (NSC) on Racial and Religious Harmony is a national platform to build close relationships at the top level of community, government and faith leaders.
 The NSC’s work is mainly to guide the MCCY cluster engagement plans on racial and religious harmony.
-Minister for Culture, Community and Youth, Ms Grace Fu, chairs the NSC, whose members comprise the apex leaders from the major faith and ethnic groups.
+Minister for Culture, Community and Youth, Mr Edwin Tong, chairs the NSC, whose members comprise the apex leaders from the major faith and ethnic groups.

 The NSC networks of trust have created safe spaces for dialogue on issues such as religious harmony and common space in Singapore.
 The social capital from NSC has resulted in multiplier effect beyond the first-tier of leadership.